florianbuguet/fend-neighborood-app/fend-neighborood-app/README.md

 In most cases bumping the `react-scripts` version in `package.json` and running `npm install` in this folder should be enough, but it’s good to consult the [changelog](https://github.com/facebookincubator/create-react-app/blob/master/CHANGELOG.md) for potential breaking changes.

 We commit to keeping the breaking changes minimal so you can upgrade `react-scripts` painlessly.

+## Google Maps API

+This application is based on Google Maps API.
+The documentation can be found to this link: https://github.com/fullstackreact/google-maps-react

+## Foursquare API

+This application is based on the foursquare search API: https://developer.foursquare.com/docs/api/venues/search

+The search by default is set to Paris.

 ## Sending Feedback